1. What is tennis elbow?

 What are the symptoms of tennis elbow?

-Tennis elbow is often a self-limiting condition, and many cases will settle spontaneously by 12 months.
+It is often a self-limiting condition, and many cases will settle spontaneously by 12 months.
 However it is important to rest the tendon in order to give it a chance to heal.
-There are various non-operative treatments for tennis elbow, including a tennis elbow clasp, physiotherapy, injections, and shock-wave treatment.
+There are various non-operative treatments, including an elbow clasp, physiotherapy, injections, and shock-wave treatment.
 Surgery is usually only considered if these measures are unsuccessful.
 However with modern therapies such as PRP and extracorporeal shock-wave treatment (ESWT), an operation is rarely necessary.